Operadic actions on long knots and 2-string links: Freeness results

-We introduce some basic concepts of $3$-manifold theory.
-The instances of $3$-manifolds we will encounter mostly lie in $\bb{R}^3$, so they keep very nice features.
-Namely, they are compact, orientable connected and irreducible.
-It is very common when studying $3$-manifolds to deal with embedded surfaces: we note $S^2$ the $2$-sphere, $D^2$ the disc, $A$ the annulus, $T^2$ the torus and $(T^2)^{\hash 2}$ the $2$-torus.
-We denote by $P_n$ the $n$-punctured disc, whose boundary splits as an external component $\del_{ext}P_n$ and $n$ internal components $\del_{int}P_n$.
-As for common $3$-manifolds, we note $B=D^2 \times J$ the cylinder, homeomorphic to a $3$-ball $D^3$, $H_n= P_n \times I$ the $n$-handlebody and $C_f \subset B$ the complement of a fat long knots or a fat string $2$-link $f$.
-The boundary of $C_f$ is a torus when $f$ is a fat long knot, and a $2$-torus when $f$ is a fat string $2$-link.
-A recurring procedure in the upcomming proofs is the cutting of $C_f$ along essential surfaces.
+We introduce some basic concepts of $3$--manifold theory.
+The instances of $3$--manifolds we will encounter mostly lie in $\mathbb{R}^3$, so they inherit very nice features.
+Furthermore, they are compact, orientable, connected and irreducible.
+It is very common when studying $3$--manifolds to deal with embedded surfaces: we denote by $S^2$ the $2$--sphere, $D^2$ the disk, $A$ the annulus, $T^2$ the torus and $(T^2)^{\hash 2}$ the genus $2$ oriented surface.
+We denote by $P_n$ the $n$--punctured disk, whose boundary splits as an external component $\del_{\ext}P_n$ and $n$ internal components $\del_{\inter}P_n$.
+As for common $3$--manifolds, we note $B=J \times D^2$ the cylinder, homeomorphic to a $3$--ball $D^3$, $H_n= P_n \times I$ the $n$--handlebody and $C_f \subset B$ the complement of a fat long knots or a fat $2$--string link $f$.
+The boundary of $C_f$ is a torus when $f$ is a fat long knot, and a $2$--torus when $f$ is a fat $2$--string link.
+A recurring procedure in the upcoming proofs is the cutting of $C_f$ along essential surfaces.
 We define the latter now.

-\begin{Defn} Let $S$ be a (non-necessarily connected) orientable surface properly embedded in an orientable $3$-manifold $M$.
-A disk $D \subset M$ with $\del D \subset S$ is said to be a \emph{compressing disk for} $S$ if its boundary does not bound a disk in $S$.
+\begin{Defn} Let $S$ be a (not necessarily connected) orientable surface embedded in an orientable $3$--manifold $M$ properly (ie $S \cap \del M=\del S$).
+A disk $D \subset M$ with $D \cap S=\del D$ is said to be a \emph{compressing disk for} $S$ if its boundary does not bound a disk in $S$.
 A surface that admits a compressing disk is said to be \emph{compressible}, and a surface different from $S^2$ or $D^2$ admitting no compressing disk is said to be \emph{incompressible}. \end{Defn}